Tomasi Puapua

 Sir Tomasi Puapua GCMG KBE (born 10 September 1938) is a political figure who represented Vaitupu in the Parliament of Tuvalu.
 He attended the Fiji School of Medicine and the Otago University Medical School.
 He married Riana Puapua.

 Prime minister

 He was the second Prime Minister of Tuvalu from 8 September 1981 to 16 October 1989.
-In a country which sees frequent changes among its head of government, Puapua is noted for having been the hitherto longest serving Prime Minister.
+In a country which sees frequent changes among its head of government, Puapua also held the role as foreign minister.